 About me

 I am fascinated by how information circulates in societies and seek to understand how (authoritarian) governments try to shape and control the dissemination of information.
 In connection to this, I am interested in how the boundaries of freedom of expression, media and internet freedom are continuously negotiated and legitimated.
 The topics I study are complex.
-Therefore, my research agenda is interdisciplinary and draws upon, among others, Media Studies, Political Communication, International Relations and Critical Internet Studies.
+Therefore, my research agenda is interdisciplinary and draws upon, among others, Communication, Political Science, International Relations and Critical Internet Studies.

 Research focus